Caregivers also need to care for themselves

 But whether we and our parents have been able to maintain separate residences or we’re living together, ill health often enters the scene as time passes, further complicating our entire environment.

 When serious health issues arrive, we can find ourselves trying to help long distance, or having to create new ways of managing our work and social lives each day at home to accommodate the needs of an ailing parent — or two.
 It’s a balancing act for everyone involved, made more stressful through guilt feelings on all sides, straining our relationships and causing fatigue and resentment.
 For people whose family connections weren’t strong in the first place, this combination can feel overwhelming.

 Thankfully, there are local resources available to provide some relief for everyone.
-Caregivers and those for whom they care can both get a break — and a boost — when services like SALMON VNA can be brought into a home for medical needs, or when the person needing care travels to a program such as Whitney Place Adult Day Health Center.
-Adult Day Health offers a full day of stimulating socialization and varied activities, with meals, assisted bathing, and more.
-Door-to-door transportation to the Centers in Natick and Northbridge is provided for many of their surrounding towns, and cost is reasonable.
+Caregivers and those for whom they care can both get a break — and a boost — when services like SALMON VNA can be brought into a home for medical needs, or when the person needing care travels to a program such as an adult day health center.
+Adult day health offers a full day of stimulating socialization and varied activities, with meals, assisted bathing, and more.
 These options help make home situations better.

 Caregiving is not for the faint-hearted; it requires us to be our best selves in trying circumstances.
 Whether or not we avail ourselves of outside resources to help, it’s important for those caring for others on a regular basis to maintain good health.